gshowalt/VirusPopModel/README.md

 ![Phase Portrait, Nuts](https://github.com/gshowalt/VirusPopModel/blob/main/Lytic%20contribution_17Jan.png)

 If we were to look at relative lytic contribution to recycled material across all possible parameter space, we can co-vary lytic and exudate material fractions to invesitgate if this patterns holds.
 Indeed, we see that at the "moderate" temperature ranges ( between –12˚C and –4˚C), lysis is more important relative to exudate, while the converse is true at endpoint temperatures (-13˚C and -2˚C).

-** INSERT FIGURE FROM DISSERTATION ***

 With this in mind, we can translate our bacterial and viral populations into carbon equivalents to estimate relative and absolute amount of organic carbon recycled.

 The code for this step is uploaded to the repository as [CarbonEquiv_noRCR.py](https://github.com/gshowalt/VirusPopModel/edit/main/Code/CarbonEquiv_Talmy.py) .

-Here's our figure of carbon cycling (1 = maximum carbon) as a function of temperature **WITHOUT** Brine Concentrating Factor
+Here, we show carbon cycling (1 = maximum carbon) as a function of temperature **WITHOUT** Brine Concentrating Factor

 ![Practice Text for Sizing](https://github.com/gshowalt/VirusPopModel/blob/main/CE_Temp_noRCR_line.jpeg)

 Secondly, we apply the **physical concentration parameter** to the model.
 This physical concentration, a result of tightly constricted pore space within sea ice crystals, has been suggested to increase the _relative contact rate (RCR)_ of viruses and bacteria within sea ice brines compared to underlying seawater.
 The relationship between RCR and temperature, calculated by Wells and Deming 2006b, is shown in the repository file [WellsRCR.png](https://github.com/gshowalt/VirusPopModel/blob/main/WellsRCR.png)

-Here's our figure of carbon cycling (1 = maximum carbon) as a function of temperature **WITH** Brine Concentrating Factor
+Here, we show carbon cycling (1 = maximum carbon) as a function of temperature **WITH** Brine Concentrating Factor

 ![Practice Text for Sizing](https://github.com/gshowalt/VirusPopModel/blob/main/CE_Temp_RCR_line_withRCRline.jpeg)